 WEB SERVICES | Web Liaisons

 The Web Liaison program was created to assist Web Services with the management of the content on the SUU website.
 Right now, the SUU Web site encompasses over 50,000 individual pages and is continually growing.
 This does not include the Library website and all of its resources or the athletics site.
-With a staff of only two, you can see that Web Services can't adequately monitor that content to ensure that the information is both accurate and current, which is the main challenge that we face.
+With a staff of only three, you can see that Web Services can't adequately monitor that content to ensure that the information is both accurate and current, which is the main challenge that we face.

 To help us meet this challenge, we require every department to have a Web Liaison.
 The role of the Web Liaison is to ensure the correctness and timeliness of the information that a particular department is providing through the Web, and provides a single point of contact with which Web Services can coordinate efforts.
 All Web modifications, including updates to faculty sites, should be done through this person.